th-otto/AtariX/README.md

 * Emulates MC68020 processor
 * Arbitrary screen sizes and colour depths
 * Zoom, helpful for original 640x400 or 640x200 resolution
-* Full access to macoOS file system, up to root
+* Full access to macOS file system, up to root
 * German, French and English localisation for emulator
 * German, French and English localisation for emulated system